polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/amp.md

 #### Build Linux + FreeRTOS AMP demo using Yocto

-1. Use the yocto bitbake command and set the icicle-kit-es-amp MACHINE and image required:
+1. Use the Yocto bitbake command and set the icicle-kit-es-amp MACHINE and image required:

 ```bash
 MACHINE=icicle-kit-es-amp bitbake mpfs-dev-cli